ReeceH99/ConnectFourGame/README.md

 ## Features

-- Varying Difficulties of AI Opponent: The game allows for playing in three different difficulty modes - easy, medium and hard.
+- **Varying Difficulties of AI Opponent**: The game allows for playing in three different difficulty modes - easy, medium and hard.
-- Colorful Graphics: The game features an engaging graphical interface created with the SplashKit library.
+- **Colorful Graphics**: The game features an engaging graphical interface created with the SplashKit library.
-- Interactive Gameplay: Players can select columns to drop their discs, and the game checks for a winning combination after each move.
+- **Interactive Gameplay**: Players can select columns to drop their discs, and the game checks for a winning combination after each move.
-- Win Detection: The game accurately detects when a player has achieved a winning combination of four discs in a row.
+- **Win Detection**: The game accurately detects when a player has achieved a winning combination of four discs in a row.
-- Score Tracking: The screen displays how many wins each player has got.
+- **Score Tracking**: The screen displays how many wins each player has got.

 ## How to Play